 No. You can contact OPTN for information, or an organization like American Transplant Surgeons (AST) might be able to provide that.
 We do not have surgeon’s information.

+This is the transplant rate.
 Basically, it is a metric that tells us how quickly a center is moving patients through their system once listed.
 If wait-time is a factor, a patient should look at centers with higher transplant rates.

-The rate is not a percentage, so there can be instances where it is in the thousands.
+This is the transplant rate and this rate is not a percentage, so there can be instances where it is in the thousands.
 It tells us you can expect if 100 patients waited one year.
 So, a center that has a rate of 1000, would theoretically have a significantly high number of patients listing and getting their transplants immediately within that observed period.